nadia-solution-tracker/full-stack-milestome-project/README.md

 <a name="overview"></a>
 ### Overview of the project
 - The main objective of this Ecommerce Website is to manage the details of Books, Stock,User Sessions and Profile, Order and Payment.
-- The Online book store also allows users to search and purchase a book online based on title, author and other keywords.
+- The Online book store also allows users to search and purchase a book online based on title, author and other keywords,it also provides a
-- The selected books are displayed in a tabular format in a cart and the user can order their books online through credit card payment.
+- sorting feature based on price.
+- The website provides a authentication mechanism and also a paid access to the selected books.
 - Using this Website the user can purchase a book online instead of going out to a book store and wasting time.

 ![IMAGE](static/images/HomePage.jpg)